ONS-Innovation/prt_db/.github/CONTRIBUTING.md

 - Changes should also include a description of the change.
 - Previously written sqitch changes should not be modified.
 If you need to make a change to a previously written change, you should create a new change that amends the previous.

+For more information on using Sqitch, please refer to our [Sqitch documentation](../docs/sqitch_usage.md) or look at [Sqitch's PostgreSQL Tutorial](https://sqitch.org/docs/manual/sqitchtutorial/).

 ### SQLFluff

 SQLFluff is used for linting SQL code.
 Please ensure that your SQL code passes all SQLFluff checks before submitting a pull request.